verbb/formie/docs/developers/custom-integration/overview.md

 Type | Base class | Use
 --- | --- | ---
 Address provider | `AddressProvider` | Address autocomplete providers used by Address fields.
 See [Address Provider Integration](/developers/custom-integration/address-provider-integration).
-Automation | `Automation` | Webhook-style integrations that send submission payloads to another service.
+Automation | `Automation` | Automation integrations that send submission payloads to another service.
 See [Automation Integration](/developers/custom-integration/automation-integration).
 Captcha | `Captcha` | Spam-protection integrations that validate submissions.
 See [Captcha Integration](/developers/custom-integration/captcha-integration).
 CRM | `Crm` | CRM integrations with one or more mappable provider objects.
 See [CRM Integration](/developers/custom-integration/crm-integration).
 Element | `Element` | Integrations that create or update Craft elements.
 See [Element Integration](/developers/custom-integration/element-integration).